taisei-project/taisei/README.rst

 Introduction
 ------------

-Taisei Project is an original open source fan-game set in the world of Tōho Project.
+Taisei Project is an original open source fan-game set in the world of Tōhō Project.
 It is a top-down vertical-scrolling curtain fire shooting game (STG), also known as a "bullet hell" or "danmaku," with an original soundtrack, character art, and story.